Policies

 Flagging logic

-When the detectors specified in the policy screen a request, if they detect something
+When the guardrails specified in the policy are applied to a request, if they detect something

 they will be marked as having ‘flagged’.
-If any of the detectors flag, then the
+If any of the guardrails flag, then the

 guard